Obligations and The Past

 prev_state init

 This means that the previous state satisfied the initial-state predicate.
-But beware: traces are infinite in the forward direction, but not infinite in the backward direction.
+Beware: traces are infinite in the forward direction, but not infinite in the backward direction.
 For any subformula myPredicate

 , prev_state myPredicate